 Day 1: Monday 16th July - Oban to Coll

 We arrive on Coll and look for Otter and also breeding Hen Harrier as we go, but the main focus will be on the Machair plants and also chances of Corncrake.
 The Machair has an abundance of Orchids with Pyramidal and Frog being key target species, Common Centaury, Field Gentian and Grass of Parnassus will also be sought in a myriad of commoner wildflowers.
-Overnight Coll for two nights.
+Overnight Coll.

 Day 2 : Tuesday 17th July - Full day on Coll

-We return to many of the sites visited but also to the north of the island where we over look the Gunna Sound, a regular site for Basking Shark and also Black Guillemot.
 Many of the fields here are great for migrant waders too, and we should see numbers of Golden Plover, Ringed Plover, Oystercatcher and Redshank, with chances of a range of species.
 Typical scarce migrants in July include Lesser Yellowlegs, Pectoral Sandpiper, Ruff, Little Stint and Curlew Sandpiper, with much rarer birds possible on this underwatched isle.
 Terns and Gannets will still be present out in the bays, with chances of both Arctic and Great Skua on the look out for a bird with a fish to chase - always exciting!
 We continue our search for Otter here too if we have not been successful thus far.
-A great day on a special island!
+Great days on a truly special island!